Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/InstallerVideo.md

 Firstly, the plug in is built for the Microsoft Windows 10 operating system, If you are using a Mac or Linux machine, you will not be able to use the marking tool.

 Secondly, the PDF marking tool is built as a plug in for Adobe Acrobat Pro.
-You there much have Adobe Acrobat Pro installed in order to use the marking tool.
+You therefor must have Adobe Acrobat Pro installed in order to use the marking tool.

 #### Snippet 3 - END
 ####